We will be happy to answer your questions

 No, according to the territorial limitation rule, MIP can only provide payment services in Poland.

 This means that you must "lock in" to the territory of Poland with a given payment transaction.
-However, you may still serve non-residents provided that you comply with the above-mentioned territorial restriction rule.
+However, you may still serve non-residents provided that you comply with the aforementioned territorial restriction rule.

 • I do not maintain payment accounts.
 Am I subject to a limit of €2,000 per user?